0RuiAlvel0/sensornet/README.md

 3. Download the arduino IDE <a href="http://www.arduino.cc/en/Main/Software">here</a>.

 The current code was developed for the VERY old arduino duemillenove, and we would love users to edit the code to make it work for the latest versions.

+#Configuration Steps

+***comma CMMS configuration:
+Step 1: Register for a free comma CMMS trial account at the <a href="http://commacmms.com">comma CMMS website</a>.
+Step 2: Login to comma CMMS and go to "Logged in as..." -> "Modules"-> "API".
+Step 3: Click the "+Node" button.
+Step 4:Enter "Test node" for node name and "Test node" for node description.
+Leave all other options as they are (ensure "Set as development node" is checked).
+Step 5: Click "Add".

+***On the client side:
+1. Open your arduino IDE (where you write and download the programs).
+2. Copy and paste the code on the "arduino_sensornet.ino" file to a new arduino sketch.
+3. Configure as follows.